chauff/cse1500-web-transcripts/_lectures/js.md

 | `keypress` |  user presses and releases key while element has keyboard focus (a problematic event) |
 | `keyup`    |  user releases key while element has keyboard focus                                   |
 | `select`   | user selects text in an element                                                       |

+In the six DOM interaction examples shown here, we did not have to add a lot of code and thus **for presentation purposes** I chose to keep things lean and move all JavaScript code into the HTML file.
+When writing code that go beyond the few lines I am showcasing here, this should be avoided: your JavaScript code should be in dedicated files and the object-oriented programming paradigm should be employed as much as possible.

 With this example we are coming to the end of this lecture.
 Many of the concepts introduced here will come back in the later lectures - JavaScript will keep us busy right up to the last lecture of this course.